cer-0/cer-0.github.io/_posts/2021-02-12-removing-t420-supervisor.md

 * screwdrivers
 * tweezers

-Below you can find pictures where the tweezers I used appear.
+In one of the pictures below I show the tweezers I used.

 ## Disassembling the T420